BA (Hons), PgDip Nutrition Science and Practice, mBANT, rCNHC

 And this joy in food extended to a new-found joy in the natural delights of the world that many of us are lucky to be able to access but which we constantly ignore: simply getting outdoors, walking on soft grass or sand in bare feet, enjoying the warmth of the sun, taking a stroll, breathing in the air of the sea, the countryside or the woods.

 Simply moving more every day and sometimes choosing the harder options — parking further from the supermarket door, sitting on the floor, walking to do local errands, breaking up sitting with some simple exercises – all of these bring the freedom of being flexible and fit enough to walk or dance or swim or cycle or pick up our growing children or grandchildren.
 As a child and teen and young person, I took fitness and flexibility for granted.
 When did I lose it?
 What made me slow down without even knowing it?

 With renewed energy and a refreshed mind, I was able to change direction career-wise and study to become a health coach, learning how to support others as they work towards their own health/fitness/vitality goals.
-It then became apparent that I also wanted to offer more specialised nutritional help to those facing specific health challenges.
-Postgraduate studies to become a registered nutritional therapist and a registered nutritionist were not easy while bringing up children, but I am delighted to be qualified to use functional medicine principles to offer personalised nutrition and lifestyle recommendations.
+It then became apparent that I also wanted to offer more specialised help to those facing specific health challenges.
+I chose a postgraduate college with a teaching clinic – NCA in York– and gained my qualification in functional medicine and personalised nutrition.

 I am now a trainee lecturer at the same college, working on their new BSC (Hons) in Personalised Nutrition.

 If you wish to learn more about low-carb nutrition, the Diet Doctor website is a good place to start.